Hearing Loss is a silent epidemic

-That’s why the hearing professionals at Parker Hearing Institute are dedicated to providing lasting solutions for our patients.
+Parker Hearing Institute is dedicated to providing lasting solutions for our hearing-impaired patients.

-Are you someone who no longer hears as well as you once did?
-If so, you are certainly not alone.
-One of the most common “myths” about hearing loss is that only “old people” suffer from it.
+A common “myth” about hearing loss is that only “old people” suffer from it.
 In fact, the reverse is true.
 The majority (65%) of people with hearing loss are younger than 65 and six million people in the U.S. between 18 and 44 suffer from hearing loss (Better Hearing Institute).

 - Exposure to noise